ebrezadev/BH1750FVI-Light-Intensity-Sensor-C-Driver/README.md

 ## HOW TO USE

-As mentioned earlier, first you need to implement low level settings
+As mentioned earlier, first you need to implement low level settings inside bh1750fvi_low_level.c which consists of I2C settings and a delay function.
+Please note, there's no register map inside BH1750FVI sensor; Any "write" to BH1750FVI I2C address is considered a command, and all "reads" are two bytes of ambient light metering in Lux with a coefficient of 1.2 (decimal).
+In order to